 The oxygen cell is protected within the sensor assembly.
-Through a series of chemical and electronic reactions, the cell produces a millivolt output that is proportional to the detection range of the sample-draw detector.
-The oxygen transmitter converts the output to a 4 - 20 mA signal which can be used by a recording or monitoring device.
+Through a series of chemical and electronic reactions, the cell produces a millivolt output that is proportional to the detection range of the sample draw detector.
+The signal from the sensor is sent to a controller.